 Solid wood is known as a superior material by cabinet makers.
 Whether you opt for alder, cherry, maple, or oak—solid wood has plenty of benefits.
-To help you make the perfect choice for your home, here are the benefits of having solid wood cabinets:
+To help you make the perfect choice for your home, here are 5 benefits of having solid wood cabinets:

-- Strong & Durability: Solid wood is so remarkably strong that it is used around the world to build bridges and homes.
+- Strong & Durable: Solid wood is so remarkably strong that it is used around the world to build bridges and homes.
 For your cabinets, the strength and durability of solid wood are unmatched.
 If you're looking to install cabinets that will last you for decades, solid wood is the ideal choice.
-But remembered that different wood species have varying levels of strength, so do your research to make sure you are purchasing the right choice for your home.
+But remember that different wood species have varying levels of strength, so do your research to make sure you are purchasing the right choice for your home.

 - Value: Because solid wood cabinets can last for decades, you'll be getting the most value for your money.
 Even though it can be more expensive upfront, wood cabinets are more durable and won't need to be replaced for years.
 Ensure that you care for your cabinets properly and they will last a lifetime.

 - Aesthetics: With beautiful and natural grain patterns, solid wood can brings charm and warmth to any room.
-Like the strength and durability of a wood species, different wood types have a different aesthetic.
+Like the strength and durability of a wood species, different wood types have different aesthetics.
 If you're looking for a solid wood that has an amazing grain, opt for cherry, maple, or oak.

 - Customization: No matter what type of wood you choose, you can customize it to fit your needs.
 From its shape to its finish, you can truly make your kitchen unique by using solid wood cabinets.

-- Plenty Of Option: With numerous wood species, you'll have plenty of options to choose from when picking your solid wood cabinets.
+- Plenty Of Options: With numerous wood species, you'll have plenty of options to choose from when picking your solid wood cabinets.
 Depending on your needs, you can find a wood that matches your budget and style.

 With the immense amount of advantages of solid wood cabinets, there are also a few disadvantages.
 If you're still undecided about what type of cabinets you want, keep these points in mind when choosing: